 how to adjust camber on a chevy truck

-Chevy truck is DIY-friendly thanks to its purpose-built products that allow for adjustability.
-But while you can change the camber on your Chevy truck all alone, it can be challenging if you have never done it before.
+Chevy trucks are DIY-friendly thanks to their purpose-built products that allow for adjustability.
+But while you can change the camber on your Chevy truck alone, it can be challenging if you have never done it before.
 Here is a guide to help you get things done.

-Step one: Set up your garage and car
+Step 1: Set up your garage and car

-First things first, before anything, you need to make sure everything is in its rightful place and that you have everything needed.
+First, before anything, you need to ensure everything is in its rightful place and that you have everything needed.
 Besides assembling the necessary tools, you need to set up your car and garage.
 Make sure that your car is loaded and seats on level ground.
 If some garages are perfectly leveled, you can fabricate one using wooden planks and a laser leveling gauge if it isn’t—more on this in the following article.

-Once your truck is set on level ground, it’s time to start.
+It’s time to start once your truck is set on level ground.
 Remember to take all precautionary safety measures.
-The most basic one, don’t forget to lock both your parking and main brakes.
-Next, you need to establish the current camber situation, determine a cambered alignment and act accordingly.
-Please take out the inclinometer and measure your Chevy truck camber alignment as it stands right at the moment.
+The most basic one is don’t forget to lock both your parking and main brakes.
+Next, establish the current camber situation, determine a cambered alignment, and act accordingly.
+Please take out the inclinometer and measure your Chevy truck’s camber alignment as it stands now.

 To do so, you need to ensure your truck tires are pointed straight.
 Regulate the wheel pressure to the truck producer’s provisions.
 Have you forgotten the specifications?
 You can find them easily on your user manual or the tire placard usually mounted on the driver’s side door.